 - References to literature in the text should be made by giving the author’s name and the year of publication, both in parentheses.
 Include the page number(s) if appropriate.
 Examples: a publication by one author: (Guzzini 1998: 120–121); two or three authors: (Philips – Hardy 2002); three or more authors: (Aguiton et al. 2002).
 If an author (or team of authors) has published two or more works in the same year, they should be distinguished from each other by adding the lower case letters a, b, c and so on after the year of publication.
 When referring to two or more publications by the same author (or team of authors) in the same citation, list the author's name (authors' names) only once at the beginning, and separate the years of publication and page numbers from each other with commas, e.g. (Miller 1994a: 32, 1994b, 2000).
 References to works by different authors are separated by a semicolon in the same citation, e.g. (Dijk 1997; Wetherell – Taylor – Yates 2001).
 Citations can also include indirect references, e.g. (Wight 1991, quoted in Barša – Císař 2008: 173–176).
 If the cited author's name appears directly in the text, include only the year and possibly the page number(s) in parentheses next to his or her name: According to Glenn Chafetz (1997: 664) this applies to individuals as well as states.

-- Provide a list of all referenced sources in alphabetical order.
-List secondary sources (called literature in the list of references) and primary sources (called documents in the list of references) separately.
+- Authors must provide a list of all referenced sources in alphabetical order.
 If DOI number exists for the particular source, add it at the end of the line according to the examples below.
 Examples of correct forms:

 Books, edited books